Bu4275/dirScanner/README.md

 **Example:**
 `scanner.py http://localhost -src DICT.txt -p 80 -t 200`

-use -v if you want to get more detail message
+use -v if you need more detail messages

 ---